-The apparent stock-yield disconnect arises because the interest rate sensitivity of stock prices is more complicated than alluded to in our opening paragraph.
-Interest-rate changes do not arise by happenstance; instead, interest rates are determined endogenously and may decline for multiple possible structural reasons, each of which may affect equity differently.
-Interest rates may, for instance, decrease because of a decrease in expected growth rates in the economy, which - keeping all else constant - will decrease stock prices and mute the effects of the decline in discount rates on equity prices.
+The apparent stock-yield disconnect arises because the interest-rate sensitivity of stock prices is more complicated than alluded to in our opening paragraph.
+Interest rates are determined endogenously and may decline for multiple possible structural reasons, each of which may affect equity differently.
+Interest rates may, for instance, decline because of a decrease in expected growth rates in the economy, which - keeping all else constant - will decrease equity prices and thus mute the effects of the decline in interest rates on equity prices.

 In this paper, we provide a framework and measurement approach to control for the underlying drivers of interest-rate movements and estimate the interest-rate sensitivity of equity prices.
 We start with a simple but general theoretical decomposition under which any change in trend real rates can be split into three mutually exclusive underlying shocks: a change in expected growth, a change in uncertainty, and a pure discounting shock akin to a change in the rate of time preference.
 We then characterize how these shocks transmit to equity valuations.
 Only the pure discounting shock transmits one for one from rates to equity yields, thereby inducing perfect comovement between stocks and duration-matched bonds.
-The remaining terms, by contrast, induce a weak and theoretically ambiguous relationship between stocks and bonds: a growth-rate shock affects both equity discount rates and cash-flow growth, while an uncertainty shock causes interest rates and equity risk premia to move in opposing directions.
-Isolating the pure discounting component of trend real rates is
+The remaining terms, by contrast, induce a weak and theoretically ambiguous relationship between stocks and bonds: a growth-rate shock affects both equity discount rates and cashflow growth, while an uncertainty shock causes interest rates and equity risk premia to move in opposing directions.
+Isolating the pure discounting component of real rates is therefore key